Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/OrbitCameraAroundObject/README.md

 Fix the camera to point at and rotate around a target object.
 ![](screenshot.png)

-## Use Case
+## Use case
-The orbit geoelement camera controller provides control over the following camera behaviours
+The orbit geoelement camera controller provides control over the following camera behaviors
  - automatically track the target
  - stay near the target by setting a minimum and maximum distance offset
  - restrict where you can rotate around the target